 The cooler is probably the simplest such a motherboard can have.
 There are two heatsinks with no decorations or anything fancy.
 On top of the processor heatsink is a 40-mm fan.
 And I must say it's far less noisier than the one mounted on MSI E350IA-E45.
 Even at the maximum speed (~4000 rpm).

 The cooler is efficient enough for the fan to slow down when the system in under light load.
 Besides, you can fine-tune cooling in BIOS so that noise doesn't exceed 30 dBA at any given time.

-Note three primary video interfaces: VGA, DVI and HDMI.
-Any one of the two digial outputs can be used simultaneously with VGA in the extended desktop mode.
+Note three primary video interfaces: VGA, DVI-D and HDMI.
+Any two of these three outputs can be used simultaneously in the extended desktop mode.

 ASRock engineers made good use of chipset features and provided a eSATA 6Gbps interface.
 As well as USB 3.0 (in E350M1/USB3).
 Although our modification only has USB 2.0, it's sort of 'overclocked' for higher transfer rates, as you will see in test results below.